 Make sure you have enough lighting in each room, at entrances, and on outdoor walkways.
 Use light bulbs that have the highest wattage recommended for the fixture.

-We hope these tips can help you reduce the chances for a slip and fall accident at your business.
-If you or someone you know was hurt through the negligence of another business owner, you can speak with the Connecticut Personal Injury Lawyers at Carter Mario Injury Lawyers anytime.
+We hope these tips can help you reduce the chances of a slip and fall accident at your business.
+If you or someone you know was hurt through the negligence of another business owner, you can speak with the Connecticut Personal Injury Lawyers at Carter Mario Law Firm anytime.